 26% take action right away and users are 20% more likely to make an impulse purchase.

-For all marketers this is an incredible place to play.
+For all marketers, this is an incredible place to play.
 The data easily supports an ROI for those who have sophisticated marketing efforts.
-It’s easy to think of mobile users who are on the go, perhaps a busy professionals on a sidewalk speed walking to make their next meeting.
+It’s easy to think of mobile users who are on the go, perhaps a busy professional on a sidewalk speed walking to make their next meeting.
 I know for me it usually does, but that isn’t the truth.
 The reality is that 50% of YouTube videos watched on smartphones are while people are at home.

 Instead of focusing on misconceptions of where people might be, it might be easier to think of your daily life.
-My location is not tied to decision making in most cases.
+My location is not tied to decision-making in most cases.
 There are often times when I just have 3 minutes of downtime and remember “that thing” I needed.